Is your MFM your BBFF? Let’s see how an easy memory trick can help you remember the treatments you need every 2 weeks for twins.

 Recording this information

 It’s really important that your MFM-BBFF records all this information at every appointment.
 We also suggest writing it down yourself and getting a copy of your records.
 That way you can also keep track of it all.
+(Hint: we have a record sheet you can use here!)

 You’re looking for the following things on your report: